wp-plugins/si-contact-form/readme.txt

 If you use PoEdit to translate, it is easy to translate for a new version.
 You can open your current .po file, then select from the PoEdit menu: "Catalog" > "Update from POT file".
 Now all you have to change are the new language strings.

 == Changelog ==

+= 2.2.7 =
+- (31 Dec 2009) - New setting for a few people why had problems with the text transparency "Disable CAPTCHA transparent text (only if captcha text is missing on the image, try this)".
+- Added Slovakian (sk_SK) - Translated by [Marek Chochol]
+- Updated Arabic (ar) - Translated by [Amine Roukh](http://amine27.zici.fr/)

 = 2.2.6 =
 - (16 Dec 2009) - Added SSL compatibility.